Friday, August 26, 2022

 My latest recipe is a lighter version of Mexican-style Pork Carnitas.
 I often look for Pork Carnitas being slow-cooked by street vendors, like Leo's Taco Truck, in a Los Angeles alley or sidewalk.
 I just pull over and get in line for a luscious Carnitas taco after being on the town late at night.
 Hey, with my easy-to-make Mexican Cola Turkey Carnitas recipe, you can cut in line and have a taco or burrito anytime!

-I flavor my Turkey Carnitas with orange lemon juice, too.
+I flavor my Turkey Carnitas with orange and lemon juice, too.
 So make sure to reserve some of the simmering sauce to pour on the turkey meat just before serving.

 I know there are some of my visitors who have dietary restrictions against pork products, so this recipe is for you.
 So all my Jewish and Muslim readers can now enjoy authentic L.A. street tacos, right at home.